What’s it like to be a writer?

 Going from a corporate gig to freelance writer to now author has been a major financial shift.
 But, as I’ve shown you, our life is simple.
 We rent a house an hour and a half away from a capitol city, between two small fishing villages.
 Most of our neighbours are ‘shackies’, which means there are holiday homes all around us.

 Living remotely though has its drawbacks.
 Social events have to be planned.
 There is no impromptu ‘meet for a coffee’ scenarios.
 We don’t have access to major fast-food chains or shops.
 (Perhaps this is a good thing).
 We create our menus in advance because we pay convenience store pricing when we need to shop locally.
 A close eye is kept on the petrol gauge every time we head to town, as the cost of petrol is much higher remotely.
-And, now, the only sealed road available to us towards the city is closed for ‘several weeks’, which means it’s a 7 hour round trip detour.
-It’s inconvenient and costly, but I also know many are far worse off than we are.
+(At one point, the only sealed road available was closed for ‘several weeks’, which meant it was 7 hour round trip detour.)

 Despite the few challenges, we love it here and, as I said, it’s quiet.
 And that works extremely well when I’m focused on writing.